dlab-berkeley/ANN-Fundamentals/README.md

 # Artificial Neural Network (ANN) Fundamentals

-This is the repository for D-Lab’s Artificial Neural Network (ANN) Fundamentals workshop.
+This is the repository for D-Lab’s Artificial Neural Network (ANN) Fundamentals in Python workshop.
 These materials were authored and contributed by [Qingkai Kong](http://seismo.berkeley.edu/qingkaikong/) based on several of his excellent blog posts:

 [Machine learning 1 - What is machine learning and real world example](http://qingkaikong.blogspot.com/2016/10/machine-learning-1-what-is-machine.html)
 [Machine learning 2 - Types of Machine Learning](http://qingkaikong.blogspot.com/2016/10/machine-learning-2-types-of-machine.html)